-The first and second CESGP that were granted in December 2018 and September 2019 were vested in December 2021 and September 2022 respectively.
-The third CESGP granted in September 2020 will vest in 2023 and the fourth CESGP granted in September 2021 will vest in 2024.
+The first, second and third CESGP that were granted in December 2018, September 2019 and September 2020 were vested in December 2021, September 2022 and September 2023 respectively.
+The fourth CESGP granted in September 2021 was vested in February 2024.
 The fifth CESGP granted in September 2022 will vest in 2025.

-In FY2022, the CESGP was awarded to Senior Management and Material Risk Personnel, where the cash payment, based on the value of 461,000 units and 640,000 units of Maybank shares awarded to Senior Management and Material Risk Personnel respectively, will be made to the employees by 2025 and is conditional upon the employees fulfilling the payment criteria.
+In FY2023, the CESGP was awarded to Senior Management and Material Risk Personnel, where the cash payment, based on the value of 646,000 units and 748,000 units of Maybank shares awarded to Senior Management and Material Risk Personnel respectively, will be made to the employees by 2025 and is conditional upon the employees fulfilling the payment criteria.